Contact us

 • Suitable granulation temperature so that nutrient digestibility is not altered.
 Raw materials rich in sugar or energy should be used with caution as they are sensitive to heat

 Performance, security, cost, quality, and technicality are major parameters in piglet feed production.
 The Experts of Group TECHNA offer personalized guidance to feed manufacturers to enable them to make themselves powerful piglet feed that is competitive and well-adapted.
-All of the proposed solutions were validated in experimental situations and in the field to ensure palatability, digestive performance, and security for future weaning feeds.
+All of the proposed solutions were validated in research trial situations and in the field to ensure palatability, digestive performance, and security for future weaning feeds.
 Contact our experts!